lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   All-1 for the last one.
   For the other reliability modes, it is recommended to use a number of bits (N) equal to or greater than 3.
 Nevertheless, the appropriate value of N MUST be defined in the corresponding technology-specific profile documents.
-For windows that are not the last one from a SCHC Fragmented packet, the FCN for the last SCHC Fragment in such windows is an All-0.
+For windows that are not the last one of a fragmented SCHC Packet, the FCN for the last SCHC Fragment in such windows is an All-0.
 This indicates that the window is finished and communication proceeds according to the reliability mode in use.
 The FCN for the last SCHC Fragment in the last window is an All-1, indicating the last SCHC Fragment of the SCHC Packet.
 It is also important to note that, in the No-ACK mode or when N=1, the last SCHC Fragment of the packet will carry a FCN equal to 1,